go-noisegate/noisegate/DEVELOPMENT.md

    2-1.
 Finds the top-level declaration which encloses the specified change.
 Typically it's function declaration.

    2-2a.
-If the function is the test function, it's affected.
+If the top-level declaration is the test function, it's affected.

    2-2b.
 Otherwise, find the test functions which uses the declared element.
 These test functions are affected.